dylanbeattie/chordial/README.md

 ### Keys:

-`Tab`, `Right Arrow`: move one cell towards the end of the song.
-If you're on the final cell, add another cell and give it focus.
+`Tab`, `Right Arrow`: move one beat towards the end of the song.
+If you're on the final beat, add another beat and give it focus.

-`Left Arrow`: move one cell towards the beginning of the song.
+`Left Arrow`: move one beat towards the beginning of the song.

-`Ins`: insert a new cell before the current cell.
+`Ins`: insert a new beat before the current beat.

-`Del`: delete the current cell.
+`Ctrl+Del`: delete the current beat.

 `Shift+arrow` (or mouse drag): select a range of cells.
 Ranges must be linear.